 Pursuant to Sections 10.854(1)(e)6.a. and 10.855(12), Rules of the Auditor General, we applied financial condition assessment procedures for the School.
 It is management's responsibility to monitor the School's financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.
+See Finding 2019-001 in the Schedule of Findings.

 Transparency.
 Sections 10.854(1)(e)7. and 10.855(13), Rules of the Auditor General, require that we report the results of our determination as to whether the School maintains on its website the information specified in Section 1002.33(9)(p), Florida Statutes.
-In connection with our audit, we determined that the School maintained on its website the information specified in Section 1002.33(9)(p), Florida Statutes.
+In connection with our audit, we determined that the School did not maintain on its website the information specified in Section 1002.33(9)(p), Florida Statutes.
+See Finding 2019-004 in the Schedule of Findings.